Nergy101/blog/routes/blogs/pocketbase-and-angular.md

 Because every method returns `Promise` of `T` (or `Promise` of `Page` of `T` in the pagination helpers), responses stay typed and the compiler points me to every place that needs updating whenever the schema evolves.
 It's a small abstraction, but it turned the PocketBase SDK into a first-class citizen inside Angular and made refactors far less scary.

+## Downsides to using PocketBase

+- **Database migrations** are not supported.
+You have to manually update the schema in the database.
+This includes transformations of existing data, making it difficult to make changes to the schema without losing data.
+- **Custom query language** might be a bit limited.
+You can't use SQL queries, only the PocketBase query language.
+This can be limiting for complex queries.
+- **Performance** might be a bit limited.
+It's not designed for very high-traffic applications.
+  - But your mileage may vary up to a few 1000 requests per second, and let's be honest, most applications don't need that many requests per second.
+- **Storage space for files** is limited to the storage specs of where you host PocketBase.
+The only integration to cloud storage is S3-compatible storage.

 ## Conclusion

+So why choose PocketBase over other BaaS options like Firebase, Supabase, or Appwrite?
+The combination of PocketBase with a typed Angular service gives you several key advantages:

+**Compared to other BaaS solutions:**

+- **Self-hosting freedom**: Unlike Firebase or AWS Amplify, you can run PocketBase anywhere—on your own server, a Raspberry Pi, or use PocketHost for free managed hosting.
+This gives you complete control over your data and infrastructure.
+- **Simplicity**: PocketBase's single-file deployment and SQLite backend mean zero configuration headaches.
+No complex cloud setups, no vendor lock-in, just a simple executable that works.
+- **Type safety**: By wrapping the SDK in a typed service (as shown above), you get compile-time guarantees that catch errors before they reach production.
+This is especially valuable when working with rapidly evolving schemas.
+- **Cost**: It's completely free and open-source.
+While other BaaS platforms have free tiers, they often come with limitations that can bite you as you scale.
+PocketBase scales with your infrastructure, not your wallet.
+- **Developer experience**: The admin UI is intuitive, the documentation is excellent, and the ability to write custom endpoints in JavaScript makes it easy to extend functionality without leaving the ecosystem.
+- **SQLite**: The database is SQLite, which makes it very lightweight and easy to backup, move, etc.

+The typed service pattern I've shown here transforms PocketBase from a great BaaS into a first-class TypeScript citizen.
+When your schema changes, TypeScript will guide you to every place that needs updating—no more runtime surprises or manual grep searches through your codebase.

 If you want more on PocketBase, be sure to sign up, follow or even contact me.

 It's my plan to update this blog into a full tutorial and getting-started.
 Hope to see you around!

 Cheers, and, by the way, "BaaS" translates to "boss" in Dutch.

+---

+_Last updated: 2025-11-25_